bradgwest/paap/write/paper.md

 # Implementation
 <!-- How long was the model trained, on what architecture, how many iterations, etc -->

-We re-implemented the model on the Tensorflow v1.5 framework and trained it on Google Kubernetes Engine with a single NVIDIA Tesla T4 GPU with 16 GB of GDDR6.
+We re-implemented DCEC on the Tensorflow v1.5 [@tf_2015] framework and trained it on Google Kubernetes Engine with a single NVIDIA Tesla T4 GPU with 16 GB of GDDR6.
 Following [@Castellano_and_Vessio_2020], we used an update interval of $140$, a learning rate of $0.001$, and pre-trained for $200$ epochs before attaching the